cample-html/cample-html/README.md

 <div align="center"><a href="https://cample-html.github.io">Website</a> • <a href="https://cample-html.github.io/#/?id=template">Documentation</a>
 </div>

+> [!IMPORTANT]
+> From version 0.0.4 the package switches to fetch!

 ## About

 cample-html is a small library for working with server-side html.
-It is based on requests sent to the server via XMLHttpRequest and processed into ready-made HTML.
+It is based on requests sent to the server via fetch and processed into ready-made HTML.

 ## Example #1